 Reckless endangerment of property is classified as a class B misdemeanor.
 It is punishable by up to three months in jail and a year of probation along with a fine not to exceed $500.
 The terms of any probation can be very strict.
 If a defendant is sentenced to jail, any probation would run concurrently with the jail sentence.
 Community service and restitution might also be ordered.

 Once a person is convicted of reckless endangerment, he or she then carries a criminal record.
 The conviction could remain with him or her for life.
 It could interfere with job, educational and housing opportunities.
 Should a job require licensing, a person could be barred from consideration for the position.
 A person who is convicted of the offense might also be denied an opportunity for federally funded housing.

 If you are arrested for reckless endangerment of property, protect your rights.
 Do not give any type of a statement or confession.
 Exercise your right to remain silent along with your right to an attorney.
 If you do give any type of a statement or confession, it will only be used against you by the prosecution.
-At your earliest possible opportunity, contact our offices to arrange for a free consultation and case evaluation.
+At your earliest possible opportunity, contact our offices to arrange for a free consultation and case evaluation with a New York criminal defense attorney.
 We promise to listen to your side of the story and answer your questions.
 After that, we will advise you of your complete range of legal options.
 Being charged with a class B misdemeanor is nothing to laugh about, especially if you have no criminal history.
 We might be able to help you avoid one.